Speechless22/Actions-OpenWrt/README.md

 ## Prepare

-- Edit feeds.conf.default using custom-feeds.sh
+- Edit $BUILDROOT/feeds.conf.default using custom-feeds.sh
 - Use custom-packages.sh to add load to $BUILDROOT/package
-- Edit .config using custom-config.sh
+- Edit $BUILDROOT/.config using custom-config.sh

 ## Use